jamesr1775/MS-Project-One/README.md

 3. Every page features its own **hero image** at the top, detailing a the cafe and or products that we sell.
 4. The images and how they are displayed will be **responsive** for different **screen resolutions**.
 ### Home
-    1. A Hero image of the Shop will be under the navigation bar
+    1. A Hero image of the Shop will be under the navigation bar.
     2. There will be information on the companys passion and skills along with pictures to compliment our products.
     3. The Home page will contain recent customer reviews.
     4. There will be a disclaimer about the ingredients  we use and our kitchen standards particularly for allergies.
 ### Our Donuts Gallery
-    1. The gallery page will contain rows and columns of images of all our products
+    1. The gallery page will contain rows and columns of images of all our products.
     2. The ingredients, allergies and pricing information will be displayed next to the  relevant product.
     3. The gallery will be responsive to different screen resolutions and clearly show product information such as allergies and pricing clearly particularly on smaller screens.
 ### Contact Us